mwvaughn/tutorial-cluster/README.md

 [![Launch](https://samdengler.github.io/cloudformation-launch-stack-button-svg/images/us-east-2.svg)](https://us-east-2.console.aws.amazon.com/cloudformation/home?region=us-east-2#/stacks/create/review?stackName=tutorial-home-efs&templateURL=https://cfn3-dev-mwvaughn.s3.us-east-2.amazonaws.com/main/recipes/storage/efs/assets/main.yml)

+Name your stack something memorable, like `home-efs` as you will need the name later.

 Notes:
 1. Choose the VPC that was created using the networking stack above
-2. Choose **public** subnets A & B, which were created in that VPC
+2. Choose **private** subnets A & B, which were created in that VPC (also using the networking stack)
-3. Note `EFSFilesystemId` from the CloudFormation stack outputs.
-You will need it later.

-This will create an EFS filesystem with mount targets in each of the public subnets.
+This will create an EFS filesystem with mount targets in each subnets.
+It also create a self-referencing security group that your cluster nodes will join to grant them access to the filesystem.

 ## Set up the Cluster